jdachtera/bitwig-novation-launch-control-xl/README.md

 This is a controller script for Bitwig Studio for the Novation LaunchControl XL.
 It supports all of the features of the original Ableton Live Script plus some additional.

-## Installiation
+## Installation
 - Download and extract the ZIP archive.
 - Keep the folder structure as-is.
-- Cut that folder into this location on your system:
+- Put that folder into this location on your system:
   - Mac & Linux: ~/Documents/Bitwig Studio/Controller Scripts/
   - Windows: {{your-user-name}}\Documents\Bitwig Studio\ControllerScripts\